eclipse-tractusx/demand-capacity-mgmt/docs/Code_Dependencies.md

 ## Logging History
 ### Works
 - A log wil be saved to the database when a user movement(ex:demand or CG creation or any other change).
-- Archived logs will be
+- User can archive log, and view all the archived logs on a seperate view.

 ### Related
     - LoggingHistoryEntity